amosfullstack/quartz/content/Study Guide - Pass Java (CP 215) Exams Like Drinking Water.md

 ---

 ### **Step 2.
 Classes and Objects (Core of OOP)**
+   Learn how to create java classes.
 - **Class** :A blueprint that defines attributes (fields) + behaviors (methods).
 - **Object** : A real instance created from a class using `new`.
+- Understant the components/ building blocks of the Java class ie attributes,methods,constructors, getters and setters.

 **Class Example :**